stefan-muc/z_misc/Outlook/README.md

 End Sub
 ```

+### First test

+Restart Outlook and allow VBA script to be run at startup.

+After the timer intervall your *.ics file gets exported at the location you specified above.

 ### Upload script

-Save as `upload.sh` and execute every minute
+Save as `upload.sh` and adjust to your WebDAV URL and insert credentials.

 ```bash
 #! /bin/env bash